xrsheffield/website-1/content/get-involved.md

 ## VOLUNTEERING

 We are facing an ecological crisis and we need your help.
 Our beautiful movement is built on the work of volunteers who give their time and energy to help achieve radical change.
 Whether you have a lot of time or only a small amount, if you would like to contribute, please contact us.
 The list below shows the roles we need to fill a bit more urgently but there are always lots of things you can do to support our work - a list of our working groups is on this page.
-Get in touch at <a href="mailto:xrsheffield@gmail.com">xrsheffield@gmail.com</a>
+Get in touch at {{< main-email >}}

 ## Vacancies

 **Talks and Training:** Could you help to coordinate our regular talks and events?
-If you're interested please contact
+If you're interested please contact {{< main-email >}}
-xrsheffield@gmail.com or
-xrsheffieldtrainingandtalks@gmail.com

 **Legal WG:** We now have a co-ordinator for this new group, but we need volunteers to help to run the WG to offer advice and support to arrestees or those with questions regarding legal matters, no prior experience needed.